samiurr995-lgtm/AI-Pizza-Chatbot/README.md

-# 🍕 AI Pizza Chatbot
+# 🍕 AI-Powered Pizza Ordering Chatbot (Flask Web Application)

-A web-based intelligent Pizza Chatbot developed using Flask, HTML, CSS, and Python.
-This project simulates a real-world online pizza ordering system where users can interact with a chatbot to get menu details, pricing, and place orders in a simple and interactive way.
+A smart and interactive web-based Pizza Chatbot developed using Flask, HTML, CSS, and Python.
+This project simulates an AI-style conversational system that helps users browse menu, place orders, and get restaurant information in real-time.

 ---

 ## 📌 Project Overview

-This project is designed as a chatbot-based pizza ordering system that improves user experience through automation and interaction.
-The chatbot acts as a virtual assistant for a pizza restaurant, helping users with menu browsing, order placement, and general queries.
+This project is designed as an AI-inspired chatbot system for pizza ordering.
+It acts as a virtual assistant for a pizza restaurant, allowing users to interact in a conversational way to view menu items, check prices, place orders, and get delivery information.

-It demonstrates the use of web development with backend integration using Flask and provides a basic example of how AI-style chatbot systems can be used in real-world applications like food ordering systems.
+The system demonstrates how modern web applications can integrate chatbot logic to improve user experience and automate customer support.

+---

+## 🤖 AI Concept Used

+This project simulates a rule-based Natural Language Processing (NLP) chatbot that understands user inputs and provides relevant responses such as menu display, order processing, and customer support.

+It represents how AI-style conversational systems work in real-world web applications.

+---

+## 🌟 Project Highlights

+- Real-time chatbot interaction
+- AI-style conversational responses
+- Web-based user interface using Flask
+- Fast and lightweight system
+- Beginner-friendly AI web application
+- Simple and clean UI design

 ---